agonxgashi/MEAN-template/README.md

 # MEAN-template
 **A simple (MongoDB, Express, Angular, Node) application template that works.**

-This simple template is meant to be used as a start point of your next super-big MEAN Aplication.
-It is very easy to run and comments should make understandable every line of code I've wrote (if not, feel free to propose changes 😉).
-It uses a minimum number of npm packages that are really necessary to make application work.
+This simple template is meant to be used as a starting point for your next super-big MEAN Aplication.
+It is very easy to run and the comments should make every line of code I've written understandable (if not, feel free to propose changes 😉).
+It uses a minimum number of npm packages that are crucial to make the application work.
 Used packages are described below.

 ### Downloaded from npm